BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 Engaged in combat, Bard the Bowman can fire the Windlance every turn.
 Bard the Bowman may use his Might to influence To Hit, To Wound and Scatter table rolls made for the Windlance.

-Accurate — When firing the Windlance at a Battlefield target, the shot only scatters 3" rather than 6".
+Accurate â€” When firing the Windlance at a Battlefield target, the shot only scatters 3" rather than 6".

 ![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image82.jpeg)